+You can also use the four corner handles around a selection to adjust the selection.
 These handles are your Control Points.
-They allow you to distort, skew and warp your selection just by tapping a corner or two, and pulling with one or two fingers.
-They are excellent for tweaking size and shape to make your drawing proportions exactly right.
+You can tap, then drag a single point to scale/stretch the selection.
+Or you can tap a corner point or two and distort, skew and warp your selection just by pulling with one or two fingers.
+These are excellent for tweaking size and shape to make your drawing proportions right.
 They’re also helpful for aligning strokes, text or other images into your sketch’s perspective.

 Above the selection box is a Selection popup.
 This has many useful features you might use to adjust your strokes.

 Clipboard.
 The clipboard copies your selection to your main device’s clipboard, just like when you copy text from an email or link.
 Tap Paste in any email, message, document editor etc. to paste in a transparent PNG version of your selection.
 Inside the app, you can find the clipboard from your Gallery, at the top of your current object library, from inside the Import menu → Imports, or just by a tap+hold on the screen.
 You can also attach colors from other apps to your clipboard, and access them on the Color wheel.